 3. Pay attention to who is not showing support for your creative side.
 These are the people who discourage you from creating or make it hard to find time to do so.
 How does what they say or do impact your desire to create?
 Decide whether or not their behavior serves who you are as a creative person and what needs to be done about it.

-4. Think about whatever you created that made people notice you postively in #2.
+4. Think about whatever you created that made people notice you positively in #2.
 Was it an old drawing from school that your dad posted on the refrigerator?
-Was it the booties you knitted for your cousin's newborn.
-If you have a photo or the actual work, take it out and post where you can see it everyday to remind yourself of the compliments that you received from it.
+Was it the booties you knitted for your cousin's newborn?
+If you have a photo or the actual work, take it out and post where you can see it every day to remind yourself of the compliments that you received from it.

 7. Redefine what being a successful ______means to you.
 Ok so you are not a rock start selling out stadiums all over the world.
 Does that mean that you are not a "real" musician?
 What is your measure for success?
 Is it being in a local band that plays every weekend and that you are able to get home to tuck your kids into bed every night?
 Because what you deem as a success can be interpreted differently, based on personal values, some of which you may discover is more important than glamor and glitz.

 8. Find your squad.
 Join an artist meetup, association or a group of people who engage in areas that you like to express yourself creatively.
-When you find yourself identifying with others who appear more confident in their creative idenity, this identity can help rub off on you.
+When you find yourself identifying with others who appear more confident in their creative identity, this may rub off on you.

 Above all, continue to exercise your creative expression and not let any messages internally or externally to the contrary keep you from doing it.
 The more you find yourself engaging in your creative practice, the more you will identify that as part of who you are.